How to Add and Edit an Insurance Plan

 Quickly add or edit an insurance plan.
 This function is only available for Insurance Administrators.
 For information regarding changes to User Permissions, click here.

-Important: It’s likely that all insurances will already be uploaded to the system beforehand.
-Before adding new insurance, ensure you run a search to see if it is already in the EMR to avoid creating duplicates.
+Important: Before adding new insurance, ensure you run a search to see if it is already in the EMR to avoid creating duplicates.
 If you've mistakenly created duplicate insurances or have insurances that you'd like to remove from your list, learn how to make them inactive.